-- The machine is designed for water washing only. - · Machines must not be used by children. - All installation operations are to be carried out by qualified personnel.
-Licensed personnel are necessary for all electric power wiring. - The interlock of the door must be checked daily for proper operation and must not be bypassed. - All seepage in the system, due to faulty gaskets etc., must be repaired immediately. - All service personnel must be fully familiar with the operating manual before attempting any repair or maintenance of the machine. - The machine must not be sprayed with water, otherwise short circuiting may occur. - Fabrics softener with volatile or inflammable fluids are not to be used in the machine.
+- This machine is designed for water washing only. - All installation operations are to be carried out by qualified personnel.
+Licensed personnel are necessary for all electric power wiring. - The interlock of the door must be checked daily for proper operation and must not be bypassed. - All seepage in the system, due to faulty gaskets etc., must be repaired immediately. - All service personnel must be fully familiar with the operating manual before attempting any repair or maintenance of the machine. - This machine must not be sprayed with water, otherwise short circuiting may occur. - This machine must not be used by children. - Fabrics softener with volatile or inflammable fluids are not to be used in the machine.